 Kellys basin is supposed to be a great walk while your on the Wild West,

 You follow a railway track and end up at a ghost town that used to be a highly populated port town!
 Now it is apparently all over grown with scrubbery!.
 I had some friends that went down there with the old town plans and bashed through thick forest finding lots of old treasures, large overgrown grand gates and abandoned houses.
-Its not a short walk but ignore what the signs say, most people could knock an hour and a half off their estimate... almost 8 years ago
+Its not a short walk but ignore what the signs say, most people could knock an hour and a half off their estimate... about 8 years ago

 Also Montezuma falls near Roseberry.